Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this friendly Southeast Asian archipelago.

 Self-Flagellation in The Streets of Pampanga: A (Less?)
 Hardcore Option For Locals

-Although the ‘star of the show’ is the literal crucifixion of the would-be Jesus on the cross, this isn’t the be-all and end-all to Holy Week and crucifixion in the Philippines.
+Although the ‘star of the show’ is the literal crucifixion of the would-be Jesus on the cross, this isn’t the be-all and end-all of Holy Week and crucifixion in the Philippines.
 As you make your way to the hill representing the Calvary, there will be a multitude of men carrying out self-flagellation.

 This is the act of whipping yourself to the point of breaking the skin and drawing blood.
 Although this may seem a little less violent than being nailed to the cross, the splash of blood on both streets and onlookers is not uncommon.